-Hiking with your dog is an immense pleasure and such a fulfilling adventure.
+Hiking with your dog is an immense pleasure and a fulfilling adventure.
 Dog backpacks are the most important gear to pick since the pack will sit on your dog’s back for hours.
 A dog pack can’t be too loose, too uncomfortable, or unsafe.
-There are few points to check before buying, and we’ve got them listed here for you.
+There are a few points to check before buying, and we’ve got them listed here for you.

 To help you understand what makes a good dog backpack and what doesn’t, I am giving you a handful of focus points that should drive your purchase more than just how good it looks.

 The look of the dog backpack is secondary, what truly matters is listed just below and this is what I want you to focus on.
 Your dog will thank you after a few hours of hiking.
 Whether you go for a few hours or camp overnight, these features matter.